-T-Mobile is a great option for international travel because their plans make things simple.
+T-Mobile is a great option for international travel because its plans make things simple.

 The T-Mobile One plan for unlimited data lets you keep your unlimited data and texting when you travel to 210 locations.
-However, they cap your data at a shockingly low 128 kbps.
+However, it caps your data at a shockingly low 128 kbps.
 This means that even just browsing web pages (exclusive of video) you’ll be throttled down to 2G speeds.
-They also charge for international phone calls, so if you talk a lot on your phone this can become expensive quickly.
+It also charges for international phone calls, so if you talk a lot on your phone this can become expensive quickly.

 To combat these downsides, T-Mobile offers International Passes for faster data while you’re abroad.
-Their 5 GB pass keeps you on the 4G network for 10 days with unlimited calling at a cost of $35.
-They also have an option for 15 GB for 30 full days at $50.
+Its 5 GB pass keeps you on the 4G network for 10 days with unlimited calling at a cost of $35.
+It also has an option for 15 GB for 30 full days at $50.